cemenenkoff/pythonomicon/README.md

 - `README.md`
   - A Markdown file that serves as the entry point and documentation for a project.
 It typically includes a description of the project, installation instructions, usage examples, and other relevant information.
 - `requirements.in`
   - A text file used with the `pip-compile` tool.
-It lists the direct dependencies of a project without specifying their versions explicitly.
+It lists the direct dependencies of a project without specifying how they are interconnected.
 It's used to generate the `requirements.txt` file.
 - `requirements.txt`
   - A text file that lists the Python packages (including their specific versions) required for a project.
 It allows for easy installation of dependencies using `pip install -r requirements.txt`.